dtnewman/simple-chat/README.md

 # Chat App

-This is a basic chat app
+This is a basic chat app.
+More info here soon!
+Go [here](https://github.com/dtnewman/simple-chat) to see the demo.

 ## Setup